State Unemployment Insurance

 - The information you complete on your W-4.

-How to adjust your withholdings in Justworks
+How to enter or adjust your withholdings in Justworks

 If you’re unsure of how to set up your withholdings, you can use this Withholdings Calculator from the IRS.